anza-xyz/platform-tools/README.md

 $ ./build.sh
 ```

-* Builds Rust for Linux in Docker, tags and pushes `solanalabs/rust`
+* Builds for Linux in Docker, tags and pushes `solanalabs/rust`
-* Copies Rust for Linux out of Docker the zips the products into `/deploy`
+* Copies out of Docker the zips the products into `/deploy`
-* Builds Rust for MacOS natively and zips the products into `/deploy`
+* Builds for MacOS natively and zips the products into `/deploy`
 * Results in tarballs in `/deploy` that can be released

 ### Releases